procrastinatio/web-map-printing/web-map-printing.md

 ### QGIS print

+Quantum GIS a fairly advanced print capability

 #### QGIS Server

-One intresting aspect of QGis Server is that it may use QGis Desktop Project as a source of data.
+One interesting aspect of QGis Server is that it may use QGis Desktop Project (.qgs file) as a source of data for server

 A simple project in QGis desktop...